 India witnessed a decline of 16% of the total FDI inflows in FY23 compared to FY22 due to the sharp drop in equity flows from traditional investors, like the US, the Netherlands, Mauritius, and the Cayman Islands.
 On the contrary, India’s inflows from Singapore and the UAE increased significantly.
 In FY23, the island nation made nearly USD 17.2 billion worth of FDI in India.

-Key areas of Singapore-India business relationship
+Key Areas of Singapore-India Business Relationship

 Over the years, the largest share of Singapore’s FDI equity in India has gone to the manufacturing sector.
 Also, service sectors such as financial and insurance, telecommunication, pharmaceutical and drug research, as well as IT and communication, have gained significant FDI share.
 Goods imported from Singapore to India are mostly electronic goods, metals, and organic chemicals, while India’s exports include jewelry, gemstones, petroleum, and machinery.
 Over half of India’s imported goods from Singapore are resold to other countries.